terencetaothucb/TBSI-Sunwoda-Battery-Dataset/README.md

 The dataset includes a total of 32 batteries at 4 different temperatures, i.e., 25, 35, 45, and 55 Celsius degrees, respectively.
 9 batteries are for both 25 and 35 Celsius degrees, respectively.
 7 batteries are for both 45 and 55 Celsius degrees, respectively.
 The dataset covers a lifetime from 480 to 1025 cycles when the end-of-life is defined by the cycle index when real capacity hits 80% of the nominal capacity.
 The average lifetime of all batteries is 775 cycles with a standard deviation of 175 cycles.

-You can visualize the votage response under fast-charging in selected lifetime cycles of the [raw dataset](https://zenodo.org/uploads/10715209) using [this](https://github.com/terencetaothucb/TBSI-Sunwoda-Battery-Dataset/blob/main/Visual_Voltage_Capacity.m) code.
+You can visualize the voltage response under fast-charging in selected lifetime cycles of the [raw dataset](https://zenodo.org/uploads/10715209) using [this](https://github.com/terencetaothucb/TBSI-Sunwoda-Battery-Dataset/blob/main/Visual_Voltage_Capacity.m) code.
 Here we select the first battery under each temperature to make an illustration, where degradation information can be derived from multi-step transitions.
 ![Demo](https://github.com/terencetaothucb/TBSI-Sunwoda-Battery-Dataset/assets/161430150/3acdb47c-a785-4e10-9bb2-f21413339fe8)

 ## Highlights